Human rights and drug policy

-According to a recent UNODC estimate5 the area under coca bush cultivation in Colombia has diminished by 62% over the last decade (2000-2010).
+According to a recent UNODC estimate the area under coca bush cultivation in Colombia diminished by 62% between 2000 and 2010.
 This decline is attributed to a combination of alternative development and law enforcement measures.
 Meanwhile the coca production in Bolivia and Peru increased considerably, and the global supply of cocaine remained stable.

 The UN Committee on the Rights of the Child, the UN Committee on Economic Social and Cultural Rights, the UN Special Rapporteur on the Right to Health and the UN Special Rapporteur on Indigenous Peoples Rights have all criticised the practice.